 “Critics of calorie-count regulations are correct to point out that we cannot justify the costs of such requirements if the mandated information does not improve consumer understanding,” study co-authors Peter Ubel and Peggy Liu write at the Monkey Cage Blog.
 “The FDA should require restaurants to define the endpoints of calorie ranges.
 Consumers deserve comprehensible information about their food choices.”

 John Derbyshire’s latest Taki column is on amendments he would like to make to the Constitution.
 It’s a take off on the book written by former Supreme Court Justice John Paul Stevens.
 Stevens would like to repeal the Second Amendment.
 John would like to add a bunch of things to address the abuses that bug him the most.
 I don’t think his list is intended to be taken seriously.
-It’s just a handy list of grievances to fill in a column.
-There’s no harm in it.
-The whole point of a site like Taki is to generate some conversation amongst those interested in topics banned by The Cult.
+It’s just a handy list of grievances.

-The “next constitution” is a topic I think about a lot.
-Not because I am plotting a revolution or expect one.
+The “next constitution” is a topic I think about a lot, not because I am plotting a revolution or expect one.
 We do seem to be heading for an end of cycle moment, but how that plays out is a mystery to me.
 Maybe we are headed to World War III.
 Who knows?
 The way things end is almost always a surprise to everyone involved, even though the signs are all around them.

 I don’t know, but what comes next will be a response to what went wrong.
 That’s always the way it goes.
-The Constitution was a reflection of the Founders reading of recent history, a few centuries or so, in Europe.
+The Constitution was a reflection of the Founders reading of the recent history of Europe.
 Much of their concern was the abuses they knew first hand and that’s what they tried to address.
-Whoever is left after the great upheaval will do the same and address the problems of this age.
+Whoever is left after the great upheaval that ends this age will do the same and address the problems of this age.

 With that in mind, here’s my list:

 4) All Income Taxed At 12%: The last century has seen Congress auctioning off tax breaks for campaign cash to the point where the tax code is unintelligible.
 Government needs to be financed and the only source of revenue will be a fixed levy on all income to individuals.
 No business taxes.
 No tariffs.
 Nothing but the 12% tax, which will apply to all income regardless of source.
-The tax is collected by the source, not the recipient.
-That way cheating is minimized.
 The benefit is it limits the size of the state to the size of the economy.
 More important, it removes a source of corruption that is at the heart of all forms of socialism.